Postdoctoral Fellow - Medical Oncology

-A Postdoctoral Fellowship opportunity is immediately available for the highly motivated individual in the research group of Dr. Sumanta Pal, at the Beckman Research Institute and Department of Medical Oncology of City of Hope, a prestigious NCI-designated Comprehensive Cancer Center.
+A Postdoctoral Fellowship opportunity is immediately available for the highly motivated individual in the research group of Dr. Abhishek Tripathi MD, at the Beckman Research Institute and Department of Medical Oncology of City of Hope, a prestigious NCI-designated Comprehensive Cancer Center.

 Basic education, experience and skills required for consideration:

 · PhD or M.D. in life or biomedical sciences, or a related discipline is required, though an M.D. and completion of an internal medicine residency is preferred.

 · Solid understanding of statistical methods and clinical and translational research procedures